Patavatsiz/Patavatsiz/README.md

 Hello, my name is Erce Can.

-I get learning some programing languages and Github is very helpful for this.
+I get learning some web programing languages and Github is very helpful for this.
 I'm currently working and learning on JavaScript, HTML5, CSS3.
 If you love my projects don't forget star.

 <img src="https://komarev.com/ghpvc/?username=Patavatsiz">